esophiac/MSDS431-Assignment-4/README.md

 - go.sum: record of the library the project depends on
 - main_test.go: tests and benchmarks the fuctions in the main.go file
 - main.go: the file to test the Anscombe quartet with the Go programming language.
 The stats library was used.
+- m.exe: the executable for this project.
+Assembled on Windows.

 ## Application
+An executable for this project was created using Windows.
+To create your own executable, run **go build** in the same directory as the go program.
+For more information, see the Gopher documentation on creating an executable [here](https://go.dev/doc/tutorial/compile-install).

 ## Use of AI
 AI was not used for this assignment.